PexArt-web/PexArt-web/README.md

 PexArt-web/PexArt-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

----

-Feel free to modify any section as per your preference.
-This version highlights your skills as a MERN stack developer while maintaining a professional tone.